kevinrfoster/ecob2000_lecture1A/README.md

 Coates notes, “racism invented race in America.”
 Throughout history, statistics have been used to try to prove peoples’ prejudices.

-Note that “Hispanic” is not “race” but rather ethnicity (includes various other labels such as Spanish, Latino, etc.).
+Note that “Hispanic” is not “race” but rather ethnicity (sometimes includes various other labels such as Spanish, Latino, etc.).
 So a respondent could choose “Hispanic” and any race category – some choose “White,” some choose “Black” or “Asian” or “Other”.

-If you wanted to create a variable for those who report themselves as Black and Hispanic, you’d use the expression (RRACE == “Black) & (RHISPANIC ==”Hispanic”); sometimes government stats report for non-Hispanic whites so (RRACE == “White”) & (RHISPANIC != “Hispanic”).
+If you wanted to create a variable for those who report themselves as Black and Hispanic, you’d use the expression (Race == “Black) & (Hispanic ==”Hispanic”); sometimes government stats report for non-Hispanic whites so (Race == “White”) & (Hispanic != “Hispanic”).
 You can create your own classifications depending on what questions you’re investigating.

 The Census Bureau gives more information [here](http://www.census.gov/newsroom/minority_links/minority_links.html).